cktan21/FindMyFood/backend/services/simple/order/archive/README.md

 where RecieptNo = GetOrderHistory("InProgressId")
 -this needs to be run n times, where n is the number of restaurant-dishes pairs in any given reciept

+### Note
+This stands as a testiment to the work subrah did only for us to realise outsys is just too hard to migrate orders out of outsys
+Heroes like this will always be remebered